 My PhD investigated risk allocation problems in electricity markets, their consequences for societal climate goals, and their implications for public policy.
-I set out to address the following questions:
+My thesis consisted of four papers focusing on the following questions:

 - How does power system decarbonization depend on investor risk aversion and the incompleteness of risk markets?